|Title:||Require OpenSSL 1.1.1 or newer|

 The new ABI stability and LTS policies of OpenSSL should help, too.

 Python 3.10 will no longer support TLS/SSL and fast hashing on platforms with OpenSSL 1.0.2 or LibreSSL.
-This PEP is published at the beginning of the 3.10 release cycles.
-It gives vendors like Linux distributors or CI providers roughly 11 months to react.
+The first draft of this PEP was published at the beginning of the 3.10 release cycles to give vendors like Linux distributors or CI providers sufficient time to plan.

 The author of this PEP is a contributor to OpenSSL project and employed by a major Linux distributor that uses OpenSSL.